Hector985Mateo/CS61A/README.md

 # CS61A
 Structure and Interpretation of Computer Programs (Fall 2020)

+### These are just blank Labs, Homeworks and Projects that I had when I first took the class.
+I do not CONDONE PLAGIARISM, if you need help email your TA/Course Staff.
+There are resources available for Berkeley students, do not be afraid to ask fro help.
+GO BEARS! ###

+### If you're a recruiter or employer and would like to review my projects, feel free to reach out to me via LinkedIn oe Email.
+I'd be happy to provide access and discuss my work in detail. ###

 The CS 61 series is an introduction to computer science, with particular emphasis on software and on machines from a programmer's point of view.

 CS 61A concentrates on the idea of abstraction, allowing the programmer to think in terms appropriate to the problem rather than in low-level operations dictated by the computer hardware.